Movflix

 Overview

-Movflix started as a personal project to solve a specific problem: I kept opening five different tabs whenever I wanted to find something worth watching — IMDb for ratings, Wikipedia for cast, Google for trailers, and so on.
-The goal was to consolidate that into one clean interface with enough context to make a decision without leaving the page.
+Movflix started as a way to consolidate the five tabs I'd open whenever I wanted to find something worth watching — IMDb for ratings, Wikipedia for cast, Google for trailers.
+The goal was one clean interface with enough context to make a decision without leaving the page.

 Role